Manishk5507/OverDrive/README.md

 Please refer to the following document for the complete list of required NPM packages and APIs:
 [View NPM Packages & API List](https://docs.google.com/document/d/1LUr7u2QP5UsU0vJuz08b3aTKcvoeNVDyCFBuTYnhCyQ/edit?tab=t.0)

+*Note: NPM Packages Categorized by Difficulty.
+Please refer to the provided document for the complete list of NPM packages and their respective difficulty levels.*

+---

+## Points Distribution

+#### Packages Points Distribution
+- **Easy Packages:**
+  Each easy package used will earn you 1 point.

+- **Medium Packages:**
+  Each medium package used will earn you 3 points.

+- **Hard Packages:**
+  Each hard package used will earn you 5 points.

+#### APIs Points Distribution
+- **Each API contains 5 points**

+*Note: To be eligible for points, the packages and APIs must be used meaningfully within your project.
+Simply including a package or api without proper implementation will not count towards your score.*

 ---

 ## Submission Guidelines